 That is fortunate since the libraries are good illustrations of postwar architecture.
 Built in 1951, on a one-story open plan with lots of glass and brick, the Parkside was hailed as the "finest branch library in the country. . .light, spacious and comfortably quiet."
-(San Francisco Chronicle, October 29, 1951) The Architect and Engineer (March 1952) noted that it has "the appearance of a swank country club or a modern luxurious residence," and that "its gay turquoise, yellow and natural brick color scheme" gave it the look of "a refined night club."
+(San Francisco Chronicle, October 28, 1951) The Architect and Engineer (March 1952) noted that it had "the appearance of a swank country club or a modern luxurious residence," and that "its gay turquoise, yellow and natural brick color scheme" gave it the look of "a refined night club."

-The design was inspired by new needs as explained by city librarian Laurence Clarke: "These days a library must merchandise its services in much the same way that a successful bookshop operates... .
+The design was inspired by new needs as explained by city librarian Laurence Clarke: "These days a library must merchandise its services in much the same way that a successful bookshop operates...
 [W]e think we have the right approach at Parkside, efficiency, service to all, and a building people want to use."
 (Christian Science Monitor, January 7, 1951)

 And people did want to use the new building.
-Attendance at the new Parkside Branch was double that of the previous facility that had opened in the mid-1930s in a rented one-story wood frame storefront at 1541 Taraval.
+Attendance at the new Parkside Branch was double that of the previous facility that had opened in the mid-1930s in a rented one-story wood frame storefront at 1541 Taraval Street.
 Its success led to further library commissions for Appleton and Wolfard: the Marina (1953), Ortega (1955), Merced (1957), North Beach (1958), Eureka (1960), Western Addition (1965) and Excelsior (1966) branches.

 Following the pattern of the Parkside, all the Appleton and Wolfard libraries look more like suburban homes than institutional buildings.
-Their signature details--exposed brick or masonry walls, wood beams, large areas of glass, patios, fireplaces (except the Western Addition and Excelsior) and reading lounges--give the air of informality and provide the comforts of a post-war California tract home.
+Their signature details—exposed brick or masonry walls, wood beams, large areas of glass, patios, fireplaces (except the Western Addition and Excelsior) and reading lounges—give the air of informality and provide the comforts of a post-war California tract home.
 Wolfard liked doing residential design, and that interest may have informed his library plans.

 Educated at UC Berkeley, Harold Wolfard (1907-1977) received a master's degree in architecture in 1932, and was licensed in 1940.
 He joined Hyman and Appleton in the 1930s as a draftsman and later worked as an architect in the firm.

-Wolfard brought the modern esthetic to the firm, which, shortly after Hyman's death, became Appleton and Wolfard.
+Wolfard brought the modern aesthetic to the firm, which, shortly after Hyman's death, became Appleton and Wolfard.
 Robert Appleton, AIA, Abraham's son, joined the firm in 1950 after graduating from UC Berkeley in 1942 and receiving his architectural license in 1950.
 He worked on the branch libraries and remembers Wolfard as the lead designer.

-Appleton and Wolfard also designed the Hall of Flowers in Golden Gate Park and homes in St. Francis Wood, Sea Cliff and other areas.
+Appleton and Wolfard also designed the Hall of Flowers in Golden Gate Park and homes in St. Francis Wood, Sea Cliff, and other areas.
 Robert Appleton succeeded his father and worked with Wolfard until the firm closed in 1972.

 Some of the assumptions that informed library design in the early 1950s have changed.
-Space limitations limit the use of lounge seating although some comfortable chairs will be incorporated in all the branches.
+Space limitations limit the use of lounge seating although some comfortable chairs were incorporated in all the branches.
 The fireplaces are a non-conforming use for an assembly occupancy under present codes.
 A concern over theft prevents unfettered use of outdoor patios.
 Instead, libraries have become informal day care centers and community meeting places, both demanding more space.